Phone case netiquette for protection of mobile devices you use a lot from stuff you know happens to break them with 2 network etiquette tips.

 Small, standard, and phablet are the classifications of smartphones.
 First, a small phone is 4 to 5 inches.
 Next, a standard mobile telephone is 5.1 to 5.6 inches.
 Last, a phone tablet mobile device is 5.7 to 6.5 inches.

-Size matters for phone case netiquette.
+Size matters with phone netiquette for a lot of reasons.
 Fashion being a big one.
 Utility is another.
 Small devices are fashionable and fit in pockets nicely.
 Standard phones may have features that make them fashionable.
 Phablets can do more than others.
-Also, usually may come with an active stylus.
+Also, usually come with an active stylus.